 As one of the most popular productivity mobile applications, Evernote is an extremely high-performing hybrid app, with an elegant and intuitive design.
 This app has a multi-device sync capability and its seamless functionality can be mistaken for a native app.With quick and easily accessible home screen widgets, the app lets you scan or capture anything, sync important notes, share memos and keep your thoughts organized.

 It is a mobile UI technology powered by Google, that allows you to build fast-performing hybrid apps.
 Flutter is an open source platform for developers to create highly-interactive cross-platform hybrid apps.
 It is an extremely flexible platform which provides a lot of libraries, widget, one-time writing code.
 Its dynamic interface and portable GPU rendering help you work on multiple interfaces.
 Google Flutter uses Dart, a programming language, which draws its own interface and use native components.

-– Allows you to localize the apps and achieve a wider audience.
+Other Features: – Allows you to localize the apps and achieve a wider audience.

 – Supports a wide range of IDEs i.e. Virtual Studio Code, Xcode and Android Studio.